 The device list appears.

-- Play back the selected song, and adjust the volume.
+- Select a song to play and adjust the volume.

-The selected song will be heard from the speaker.
+The selected song will be heard from the home audio system.

 To enjoy a more dynamic sound

-- After SongPal is downloaded and installed to your smartphone/iPhone, you can use it as a remote control to operate devices connected to the speaker.
+- After SongPal is downloaded and installed to your smartphone, iPhone, etc., you can use your smartphone, iPhone, etc. as a remote control to operate devices connected to the home audio system.

-- The speaker can play MP3, WMA, AAC and WAV format files (only AAC files with the extension ".m4a," ".mp4," or ".3gp" can be played).
-Even If the bit rate and file format are supported, the playback of all files is not guaranteed and there may be a change in the specification.
+- The home audio system can play MP3, WMA, AAC and WAV format files (only AAC files with the extension “.m4a,” “.mp4,” or “.3gp” can be played).
+Even if the bit rate and file format are supported, the playback of all files is not guaranteed.
+There may be a specification change.

-- Files with DRM (Digital Rights Management) copyright protection cannot be played on the speaker.
+- Files with DRM (Digital Rights Management) copyright protection cannot be played on the home audio system.
 To check if a WMA file is protected by DRM, right-click the file on the PC.
 If there is a [License] tab, the file is DRM-copyrighted.

-- When you listen to music via a home network, it may take some time, since each DLNA-compatible device has to recognize the component currently used.
+- When you listen to music via a home network, it may take some time to start, since each DLNA-compatible device has to recognize the component currently used.